-Wednesday, March 22 – Dr. Michael Cohen was invited by WMARtv to explain the recent FDA report on BIA-ALCL.
+Wednesday, March 22 – Dr. Michael Cohen explains the recent FDA report on BIA-ALCL on WMARtv.

 Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) is an extremely rare and highly treatable type of lymphatic cancer that can develop around breast implants (not a cancer of the breast tissue).
 The FDA’s statement acknowledged a connection between breast implants and the extremely rare possibility of developing this cancer.

 Dr. Cohen put patients at ease by explaining that the incidence is so rare that it is not a major concern.
 The latest statistics from the American Society for Aesthetic Plastic Surgery show that more than 310,000 Americans had breast implant surgery in 2016 alone.
 The total number of BIA-ALCL cases as reported to the FDA to-date since 1997 is 359 cases.
 BIA-ALCL appears to develop more frequently in women with textured implants than in women with smooth-surfaced implants.